Below are just a tiny sample of the questions we are regularly asked. However if you have any other question, please do not hesitate to contact us.

 Which Futon cover material should I choose?

-A : At Futon Sofa Beds Direct, we offer three grades of fabric to cover your futon sofa bed mattress – Grade 1, Grade 1-S, and Grade 2.
+A : At Futon Sofa Beds Direct, we offer two grades of fabric to cover your futon sofa bed mattress – Basic and Premium.

 Delivery: How we do it and what can you expect

 A : We offer 2 main types of delivery.

 A : It is important that during frequent use for sleep, your mattress be comfortable and supportive.
 Though comfort and support will be subject to each person’s opinion, within our industry it is expected that for regular use, you should have the support of a quality sprung mattress.
 While many customers have slept on futons for long time periods, because of industry recommendations, we categorise our ranges as ‘Occasional Sleepers’; for infrequent use.

 Can I clean my futon sofa bed mattress?

 A : We receive a lot of emails and telephone queries asking whether futons can be cleaned, or the covers remove to be washed.
 In order to meet BS 4875, our futons and covers are treated with a fire-retardant material which is water soluble.
 As such, we advise against washing unless cleaned by a professional who can ensure that the fire-retardant will not be compromised.
 Much like your bed, a futon cannot be machine-washed or dry-cleaned – in the event of spillage, blot it up quickly with an absorbent cloth or tissue.
 Regular vacuuming using an upholstery attachment can also help to remove dust, dirt and debris from your futon mattress.